julianfl0w/Deism/README.md

 ## Table of Contents

   - Book Of Julian
     - Cosmology
-      - Origins
-      - Regions
-        - Our Universe
     - Table of Contents
     - Introduction
     - Lineage
-      - Material
-        - Evolutionary
-        - Migratory
-      - Spiritual
-        - Personal
-        - Ideological
-          - In the Law of Three Stages, Deism represents the Metaphysical stage
-        - Shoutouts
-        - Covenant
     - Wisdom
-      - Wisdom
     - Ritual
-      - Meditation
-        - These rituals comprise our meditative tradition
-          - Deep Breathing
-      - Fasting
-      - Sacrements
-      - Music
-      - Yoga
-      - Holidays
-      - Blessings
     - Ethics
-      - Commandments
-      - Prohibitions
-      - Cardinal Virtues
-      - Condemnations
     - Prophesy
-      - Eternal Life
-        - Universal Annhialation
-      - Eschatology
-      - The Fourth Temple
     - Appendix
-      - Canon
-        - In the tradition of King James, we claim the following books as legacy.
-Consuming them will not harm you, but they are no longer canonical
-      - Spiritual Family
-        - The most popular variants are listed